bloch-elkouby-lab/website/news_events_gallery/events.md

 **Invited Lectures and Webinars**

+Upcoming on March 18, 2026:

-March 18, 2026 Dr. Bloch-Elkouby will present a webinar hosted by the Society for Psychotherapy Research (SPR) titled "Breaking Silos: Why Suicide Prevention and Psychotherapy Research Need Each Other."
+Dr. Bloch-Elkouby will present a webinar hosted by the Society for Psychotherapy Research (SPR) titled "Breaking Silos: Why Suicide Prevention and Psychotherapy Research Need Each Other."
+For registration information, please refer to the <a href="https://www.psychotherapyresearch.org/page/SPRWebinars"> SPR webinar website</a>.

+Upcoming on June 5, 2026:

-June 5, 2026 Dr. Bloch-Elkouby will present at the Psychology Grand Rounds at Mount Sinai Medical Center in New York.
+Dr. Bloch-Elkouby will present at the Psychology Grand Rounds at Mount Sinai Medical Center in New York.
 Her presentation is titled "The Therapeutic Alliance as a Diagnostic and Intervention Tool with High-Risk Patients."